 One impact of the record-setting drought in Southeast Alaska is sudden infestations of hemlock sawflies.
 Sawflies are small insects with a larval stage that eat needles and leave western hemlock trees looking brown.
 Although native to Southeast Alaska, they have been found in unusual abundance during the past two summers.
 Hemlock trees can die from insect infestations.

 During this summer, we saw several marine animal die-offs: seabirds, gray whales, and ice seals.
 These mass mortality events have been linked to warming trends in Alaska’s waters, changes in sea-ice concentrations, and weather patterns that can impact food and habitat requirements for many species.

 Thousands of salmon died across western Alaska and evidence points to warm water temperatures and low water levels causing stress to migrating salmon.
 Warm water causes increased vulnerability to parasites and low energy.
 Low water causes migration “bottlenecks” while salmon wait for pulses of rain and high water to swim into spawning streams and rivers.

-The communities of Newtok and Shishmareff are actively relocating or planning relocation efforts due to coastal erosion of their current community lands.
+The communities of Newtok and Shishmareff are actively relocating or planning relocation efforts due to the coastal erosion of their current community lands.
 In total, 31 communities across Alaska are “imminently vulnerable” to relocation due to erosion or flooding.

-High density caribou calving areas may shift with climate change.
+High-density caribou calving areas may shift with climate change.
 Deeper snow packs are expected across caribou migration routes.
 These changes in snowfall along with increasing rain on snow events in the Brooks Range make spring travel difficult for migrating caribou.
 If less food is available because ice and migration times change, the shift in caribou calving ground locations will make caribou more susceptible to predation during their most vulnerable time of year